gploumpis/angular-seed-browserify/README.md

 special features for Angular applications.

 * the configuration is found at `e2e-tests/protractor-conf.js`
-* the end-to-end tests are found in `e2e-tests/scenarios.js`
+* the end-to-end tests are found in `e2e-tests/scenarios_spec.js`

+There to kinds of files in the project:

+* _spec.js these are the actual test
+* _page.js helpers that wrap functionality and element access so as protractor related code not to leak in to tests

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor